marzer/poxy/README.md

   --xml, --no-xml       specify whether XML output is required (default: False) --werror, --no-werror
-                        override the treating of warnings as errors (default: read from config)
+                        override the treating of warnings as errors (default: read from config) --bug-report          captures all output in a zip file for easier bug reporting.
 ```

 The basic three-step to using Poxy is similar to Doxygen: